Many or all companies we feature compensate us. Compensation and editorial

 Fresh Start Program

-The IRS Fresh Start Program offers the ability to settle tax debt for less than the full amount.
-This program requires filing an offer in compromise considering your income, assets, and expenses.
-It’s challenging to qualify, and hiring a tax relief company might improve your chances.
+The IRS Fresh Start Program lets taxpayers settle tax debt for less than the full amount.
+This program requires filing an Offer in Compromise considering your income, assets, and expenses.

 Tip

-Use the IRS offer in compromise pre-qualifier tool to check eligibility.
+Use the IRS offer in compromise pre-qualifier tool to check your eligibility.

 Installment agreements